operator-framework/java-operator-sdk/docs/content/en/docs/migration/v2-migration.md

 ---
 title: Migrating from v1 to v2
-description: Migrating from v1 to v2
 layout: docs
 permalink: /docs/v2-migration
 ---

-# Migrating from v1 to v2

 Version 2 of the framework introduces improvements, features and breaking changes for the APIs both internal and user facing ones.
 The migration should be however trivial in most of the cases.
 For